JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/cohere.md

 # Cohere
 Official website [https://cohere.ai](https://cohere.ai)

 Cohere is an artificial intelligence company that specializes in developing language models.
-They use advanced natural language processing and machine learning techniques to improve the understanding of human language and the ability to generate text automatically.
-Their models are used in applications such as sentiment analysis, summarization, and machine translation.
+It uses advanced natural language processing and machine learning techniques to improve understanding of human language and the ability to generate text automatically.
+Its models are used in applications such as sentiment analysis, summarization, and machine translation.

 ## Connect your Cohere account
 - Create an account in [cohere.ai](https://cohere.ai/)
 - Go to your [dashboard](https://dashboard.cohere.com/api-keys)
 - Go to VSCode and choose `Cohere` as `Provider`
 - Click on `Connect` or `Set connection`
-- Paste API Key here, and click on `Connect`:
+- Paste the API Key here, and click on `Connect`:

 <table>
   <tr>